Toggl, like any app, uses specific terms to refer to features in the app. Learn what these terms mean.

 To open settings for a particular workspace, switch to it via the workspace switcher, then click on Settings in the left-hand menu.

 Your whole Team can track time in the same place in Toggl.
 You can invite Team Members to your Workspace, assign Tasks and Projects to them, and run Reports on the time they've tracked.
 Click here for more information on tracking with your team.

 User Groups exist to make assigning projects to users more efficient.
-You can create a User Group from the User Groups tab under Workspace Settings, add users to it on the Team page, and then allocate the group to a project.
+You can create a User Group from the User Groups tab under the Team page, add users to it on the Team page, and then allocate the group to a project.
 All group users will be members of this project immediately.
 When a new user joins, just add them to this group to give them access to all necessary projects with a simple click.

 Tasks in Toggl are essentially sub-projects.
 They are created for a specific project and can be assigned to a specific team member.
 Manage and create new Tasks on the Projects Task page.
 Read more about Tasks.

 Note: Tasks are a feature available on paid plans.

 A time entry is the data object that contains your time.
 Each time entry contains information about the start & stop time and duration.
 Information such as the description, project, and tags can also be added to a time entry.